 Dental implants are excellent, state-of-the-art restorations and have few disadvantages when compared to alternatives such as dentures.
 However, dental implants do require surgery and time to heal, and they are initially more expensive than dentures or fixed bridges.
 These disadvantages are offset by the ease of use, saved time and long term health benefits of implants.

 Alternatives to Dental Implants:

 In some cases there may be inadequate bone to support an implant.
 In those instances, advanced surgery to restore bone may be necessary to allow use of implants.
-The alternative to using implants would be the use of removable dental appliances to restore function.
+The alternative to using implants would be a bridge or the use of removable dental appliances to restore function.

-If you are interested in porcelain veneers, and would like to see if you are a good candidate, call (503) 925-9595 to schedule a consultation at our office in Sherwood, OR.
+If you are interested in dental implants, and would like to see if you are a good candidate, call (503) 925-9595 to schedule a consultation at our office in Sherwood, OR.